covalenthq/covalent-docs/content/en/docs/developer/faq.md

 **### ******1.3 What are Chain IDs and how do I set this parameter on a request?********

 Chain IDs are the unique integer ID of an EVM supported blockchain network.
-A global list of EVM network Chain IDs can be found here: https://chainlist.org/
+A global list of EVM network Chain IDs can be found [here](https://chainlist.org/)

-Covalent network documentation can be found [here](https://www.covalenthq.com/docs/api/#overview--supported-networks)

-To set a Chain Id on an API request, simply change the `{chain_id}` query parameter to the value mentioned in the list of supported networks.
+To set a Chain Id on an API request, simply change the `{chain_id}` query parameter to the value mentioned in the list of [supported networks](https://www.covalenthq.com/docs/api/#overview--supported-networks)

 **### ******1.4 Are there any API use limits?********